Shippable/docs/sources/index.md

 - [Continuous Integration (CI)](ci/why-continuous-integration/): For every code change, build, unit test, and package your application.
 You can also push your package to a PaaS/IaaS or artifact repository.

-- [Validate](validate/devops-validate/): Run functional/integration/performance tests when your application is deployed to a Test environment

-- [Release](release/devops-release-management/): At any point in your workflow, apply a semantic version to your package to identify it.
-Configure approval gates for specific parts of the pipeline, such as production deployments.

-- [Deploy](deploy/why-deploy/): Deploy your application to any endpoint, including Docker orchestration platforms like Kubernetes or Amazon ECS, PaaS endpoints like AWS Elastic Beanstalk, or just a Virtual Machine cluster running on any cloud.
+- [Continuous Delivery (CD)](deploy/continuous-delivery/): Create event-driven workflows for application release automation, with multi-stage deployments, semantic versioning, and execution of test suites.

-- [Provision](provision/why-infrastructure-provisioning/): Automate your provisioning workflows with Ansible, Terraform, Puppet, or Chef.
+- [IT Operations](provision/why-infrastructure-provisioning/): Automate your infrastructure provisioning, image building, and security patching workflows with Ansible, Terraform, Puppet, or Chef.
+Connect IT Ops and CD workflows to create a dependency graph that eliminates the need for manual exchange of information.

 Shippable makes it easy to automate activities in these buckets and then connect them to achieve Continuous Delivery.
 It is highly flexible and provides a lot of native functionality, while also integrating with your favorite tools.